INTERNATIONAL APPLICATION INFORMATION

 In order to save money on housing costs, often our national and international participants will ask to have their performances condensed within the first half or second half of the festival.
 This is possible, but must be requested.
 If it isn’t requested, we might schedule your five performances spread out over the 16 day festival.
 Remember, YOU should tell US when you are available to perform.
 If you receive notification that you have been accepted to perform at the festival, you can begin to check on travel reservations.
 DO NOT wait for us to assign your performance times, as you will not know those until quite late.
 You make your arrangements and then tell us when you arrive, and when you depart, and we will arrange your performance schedule accordingly.
 You will need to be prepared to provide this information as part of your FringeNYC Registration, due in early May.

 BOX OFFICE & TICKETING: FringeNYC handles all aspects of ticketing and box office.
-Full priced tickets are $15.00 in advance, and $18.00 at the door.
+In 2013, full priced tickets were $15.00 in advance, and $18.00 at the door.
 There are some discount tickets available.
+It is possible ticket prices will increase for the 2014 festival.

-COMPENSATION TO COMPANIES: You will receive a fee of $8.75 for each full priced advance ticket sold, and $10.70 for each full priced ticket sold at the door.
+COMPENSATION TO COMPANIES: In 2013, participants received a fee of $8.75 for each full priced advance ($15) ticket sold, and $10.70 for each full priced ticket sold at the door ($18).
+Participants will receive a proportional percentage of ticket income income in 2014.

 PUBLICITY: FringeNYC will publicize the festival and coordinate overall press relations, including interviews and critic attendance at performances critics have chosen to review.
 You will be asked to submit publicity photos & PR materials so that we can send complete press packages to print, online, and broadcast media.
 You are responsible for publicizing your own show through your own press releases, mailers, handbills, busking and/or posters.
 The more you promote your show, the larger your potential audience.